 My husband and I joined together because of sharing the same spiritual tradition and yet after years of the marriage I saw that we viewed it and practiced it very differently.
 As the marriage ended I found myself without the same faith as before.
 I think I realized in some way that I felt robbed of it.
 It was no longer mine.

-So I had all these losses as a result of the divorce.
+So I had all of these losses as a result of the divorce.
 And totally unexpected ones, like the loss of my old network of friends.
 I came back to my old home, but my old community wasn’t there.

 And secondly, my body needed healing.
 All the stuckness, was in my body.
 I was in a lot of pain, migraines and physical difficulties, neck and back pain especially.